adaorachi/lifestyle-articles/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a Lifestyle Articles application.
+This project is a Lifestyle Articles web application.
 In this project, users can sign up using their username only.
 Once a user becomes a member, such user can be able to create articles for readers to read, edit their profile, comment on an articles.
 That user can also vote for articles and bookmark articles for future reads.
 A reader can use the app whether he/she is a member or not but is limited to features they can access.
 Such reader can only read and comments on other articles.
-The main goal is to build a full-fledged web app in real time and also in practice the main concepts of MVC, Model Associations, Session Authentications with devise bcrypt, and units & integration testing with RSpec and Capybara.
+The main goal is to build a full-fledged web app in real time and also practice the main concepts of MVC, Model Associations, Session Authentications with bcrypt, and perform units & integration testing with RSpec and Capybara.

 <!-- BUILT WITH -->